-- 1. When employees separate from employment with the College, for whatever reason, there shall be a properly completed Employee Information Form (available from the District Human Resources Office or on the Forms Repository) and letter of resignation submitted to the District Human Resources Office.
-After a determination has been made by the President as to whether the position will be filled or frozen, the following shall occur respectively: - a.
+- 3. After a determination has been made by the President as to whether the position will be filled or frozen, the following shall occur respectively: - a.
 IF THE POSITION IS TO BE FILLED, the position will remain in "Active" status in the District Human Resource Office. - b.
-IF THE POSITION IS TO BE FROZEN, the position will be placed in "Inactive" status in the District Human Resource Office. - 2.
+IF THE POSITION IS TO BE FROZEN, the position will be placed in "Inactive" status in the District Human Resource Office. - 4.
 Check-out procedures have been developed at each Campus/Center and all employees are required to complete the check-out procedures prior to leaving employment with the College.
 Failure to properly complete the check-out procedures may result in a delay in submitting a final check to an employee who has separate employment with the College.